 Most probably you heard that there is a green light for a major expansion of the Australian port of Abbot Point, and that it will become the world’s biggest coal port.
 Constructing this port will include the removal of around three million cubic meters of seabed which will be dumped in the area of the Great Barrier Reef World Heritage.
 It’s less known that there is a new innovative technology based on de-watering the sludge with geocontainers.
 This technology is taught in high school classes yet it’s not that popular.

 Let me give you some explanation.
 To create the Australian port of Abbot Point a lot of dredging needs to be done.

 To give you an idea of the scale of this dredging, if all the dredged material were dumped on land, the pile would be bigger than the Great …

-For years we learned as students that the Great Barrier Reef as the most beautiful reef in the world, many of us (myself included) took a gap year after the ACT test to go and visit this famous place.
+For years we learned as students that the Great Barrier Reef was the most beautiful reef in the world, and many of us (myself included) took a gap year after the ACT test to go and visit this famous place.
 It was worth it!
-Now we hear new things about the Great Barrier Reef,
+Now we hear new but alarming things about the Great Barrier Reef.

 All rhetoric and policies around the Great Barrier Reef issues have in no way matched reality while one of the world’s greatest natural wonders keeps on suffering from ongoing pollution.
 But as in late November 2015, corals in the northern portions of the Great Barrier Reef began to get a bleached white color, things finally turned around.

-For many years, the Australian population had been told that one of the world’s most precious ocean jewels was getting better, and it had been only months ago that Australia’s …
+For many years, the Australian population had been told that one of the world’s most precious ocean jewels was getting better, and it had been only months …

 Bling Bling Baby